Dr Kaibo Hu

 Radcliffe Observatory Quarter

-I work on theoretical numerical analysis in a broad sense, in particular, structure-preserving methods and finite element exterior calculus.
+I work on numerical analysis and PDEs, in particular, structure-preserving methods and finite element exterior calculus.

 The vision of my current research includes: